 I experienced this personally, and I felt tension in my chest and throughout my back.

 My energy was displaced from my pelvic floor, which is the centre of our energetic existence.

 When the muscular system becomes tense around your funnel chest and your stomach, you will start losing your grounding.

-You will start to speak before you think, have a shaky and soft voice, and look unconfident.
+You will start to speak before you think, have a shaky and soft voice, and will look unconfident.

 That's why most people who have pectus excavatum have trouble attracting the members of the opposite sex.